 One of Irakleio’s undoubted highlights is the Archaeological Museum, hardly surprising given the rich finds that have been made all over this large and historically significant island.
 Most of them have ended up on display here, and it is an immense collection that warrants devoting some time to, perhaps even two short visits instead of one longer one.
-It can also get very crowded with tour groups, combining it with a visit to Knossos, so if your timetable is flexible then a good time to visit is mid-day when tour groups are eating lunch.
+See our very lengthy page on Irakleio's Archaeological Museum.

 The museum is close to Plateia Eleftherias (Liberty Square), which is very much the heart of Irakleio.
 It’s a busy traffic hub day or night, but pedestrianised and tree-shaded in the centre, which really comes alive in the evenings when the bars and restaurants open and half the city seems to congregate here for the evening volta, or stroll.